-- The ULTIMATE Singapore Travel Guide
+- ULTIMATE Singapore Travel Guide

-- 16 Things You Absolutely Must Do in Singapore
+- 16 Absolute Must-Do’s in Singapore

-This guide is aimed at travellers to Singapore, so I’m going to use landmarks, well-known areas and MRT stations as reference points.
+Note: This guide is aimed at travellers to Singapore, so I’m going to use landmarks, well-known areas and MRT stations as reference points.
 For example, I’ll use Changi Airport and Orchard Road, as opposed to suburb names like Bukit Timah or Tanglin.
 Images are from all over Singapore and may not directly align with the destination mentioned.

 If you’re visiting Singapore for a holiday, basing yourself at Changi Airport isn’t a good idea.
 It’s going to take you a fair bit of time each day to get to and from all the best things to see and do, so a central location is better suited.
 But, if you’re spending one night in Singapore, a stay at an airport hotel is a good idea.
-It’ll eliminate, ‘Gotta get to the airport on-time,’ stress and you’ll easily be able to spend an entire day or night out exploring Singapore before retiring to the hotel for a rest.
+It’ll eliminate, ‘Gotta get to the airport on time,’ stress and you’ll easily be able to spend an entire day or night out exploring Singapore before retiring to the hotel for a rest.

 Orchard Road is famous for shopping and you’ll find no shortage of high-end brands, well-known stores and cool, local shops too.
 With huge shopping complexes lining Orchard Road, there are plenty of spots to grab a bite to eat, like burger chains and American favourites.
 If you’re looking to spend the whole time shopping, Orchard Road is a central place to base yourself.
 But, if you’re after a more authentic experience, it may not be the best fit for you as it kind of feels like you could be anywhere in the world – it just doesn’t offer that distinctly Singapore vibe.